 Please note that the registration fee does not include travel to and from Coventry for the conference or accommodation whilst in Coventry.
 It is anticipated that hotel costs will be between £35 and £75 per night depending upon your choice of hotel.

-The Disability Sport Conference has a limit of 120 delegates, and 20 of these places will be allocated to students.
+The Disability Sport Conference has a limit of 60 delegates, and 10 of these places will be allocated to students.
 Students will be expected to provide proof of student status upon registration and will be expected to act as session chairs for paper presentations.
-In order to encourage students to present papers a lower fee is offered for those electing to do so.

 Anyone requiring a invitation letter or letter to support a visa application can request one upon payment of the full registration fee.
 However, all enquiries or questions regarding Visas should be directed to your relevant local government, embassy or immigration office.

 Visit our travel and accommodation webpage for useful information about getting to and staying in Coventry.